Neural Video Fields Editing: Method

 In addition, a progressive optimization strategy is developed for temporal coherence.
 Specifically, At the beginning of the field editing stage, we assign a lower weight to the instruction condition, \textit{i.e.}, setting $s_P$ in Eq.~\ref{shi2} to a small number, and gradually increasing it as the optimization proceeds.
-This progressive strategy systematically guides the rendered frames toward the desired editing effects step-by-step, diminishing the updating intensity to NVF at each iteration.
-Thus, we effectively preserve the temporal priors of the NVF learned at the video fitting stage.
-Experiments validate the superior temporal consistency of our method.
+This progressive strategy systematically guides the rendered frames toward the desired editing effects step-by-step, while diminishing the updating intensity to NVF at each iteration.
+Thus, we effectively preserve the temporal priors learned at the video fitting stage.
+We evaluate the contribution of this strategy in \cref{sec:4.4}.

 \textbf{Inference.} After the completion of the aforementioned two stages, we render a coherent video $\widetilde{\textbf{V}}$ with the desired editing effects, using the trained NVF.
 We provide all pixel coordinates of the entire video, formulated as: